Last Updated on July 23, 2024 by teamobn

 Mark Your Drilling Points

-If you are drilling through a metal surface, you can use a carbide-tipped scribe to mark the point.
+If you are drilling better holes through a metal surface, you can use a carbide-tipped scribe to mark the point.
 After marking the hole-to-be, you can use a see-through of the tape on top of the mark to reinforce the wood and protect it against possible cracking or accidental dents.

 Make a Pilot Hole or Dimple

 After marking the point where you want to drill, you have to make a pilot hole on that point using a smaller drill bit.
-This is especially needed when you are drilling larger holes, as drill bits tend to wander off once you start drilling at the beginning.
+This is especially needed when you are drilling larger holes, as drill bits tend to wander off once you start drilling better holes at the beginning.

-When drilling larger holes, always start with smaller drill bits to make the holes more accurate.
+When drilling better holes, always start with smaller drill bits to make the holes more accurate.
 Start with drilling small holes and work your way up, gradually, to your final hole size.
 You can also use a hole saw for drilling exceptionally large holes.

 Apply Lubricant on the Drilling Bits